ajhenley/gitbook/calendarand_date.md

 		//Month is an integer from 0 to 11
 		//Day must be an integer from 1 to 31 GregorianCalendar gc = new GregorianCalendar(2010,2,15);
-		System.out.println("Month:" + gc.get(Calendar.MONTH));
+        //Calendar.MONTH is an enumeration that tells gc.get what to return System.out.println("Month:" + gc.get(Calendar.MONTH));

-		//show the month from the array
-		System.out.println("Month:" + months[gc.get(Calendar.MONTH)]);
+        //This will show the month from the array defined above System.out.println("Month:" + months[gc.get(Calendar.MONTH)]);
 		System.out.println("Day:" + gc.get(Calendar.DATE));
 		System.out.println("Year:" + gc.get(Calendar.YEAR));